Big Bushkill Creek

-Big Bushkill Creek (Bush Kill on federal maps) is a 30.1 mi tributary of the Delaware River in the Poconos of eastern Pennsylvania in the United States.
+Big Bushkill Creek (Bush Kill on federal maps) is a 30.1 mi tributary of the Delaware River in the Pocono Mountains region of Northeastern Pennsylvania.

 It originates from Pecks Pond 41.2808°N 75.0872°W in Pike County.
 It flows south, entering Pickerel Lake and then into Beaver Run Pond.
 Most of the stream travels through Delaware State Forest before entering Monroe County.
 It is a prominent feature of Resica Falls Scout Reservation.

 Bush Kill joins the Delaware River at the village of Bushkill.